jgarnierGit/web-music-library/README.md

  - ProjectM Milkdrop vizualisation

 Musics from your fileSystem are saved in the database on the first reach.

-For now, music files can be populated with [/filesystem/list](http://localhost:8000/filesystem/list) endpoint.

 A checksum is calculated based on music name, artist name and album name, to make the database resilient to filesystem changes.